znamlab/iss-preprocess/docs/source/registration.rst

 Final shift correction
 ~~~~~~~~~~~~~~~~~~~~~~

-The single tile estimation tend to fail sporadically if there is not enough signal.
+The single tile estimation tends to fail sporadically if there is not enough signal.
 This
 can be corrected given that the main change of shifts from tile to tile is a linear
 function of X and Y (probably due to change in gain of the stage).
 We do that with
-ransac robust regression in ``iss correct-shifts``.
+RANSAC robust regression in ``iss correct-shifts``.
 Once again, this does **not**
 re-estimate angles and scale changes, just shifts.

 The output is saved in the ``reg`` folder as